jacobrobinsonjd/SafeHarbour/README.md

 &ensp; &ensp; &ensp; &ensp; (iii)  *Token Economics.*  A narrative description of the purpose of the network, the Token, the protocol, and its operation.
 At a minimum, such disclosures must include the following:

-&ensp; &ensp; &ensp; &ensp; &ensp; &ensp; (A)  Information explaining the launch and supply process, including the total number of Tokens possible to be created at launch, mechanisms for changing the total number of Tokens to be created, the mechanism for issuing Tokens, the release schedule for the Tokens, and the total number of Tokens outstanding;
+&ensp; &ensp; &ensp; &ensp; &ensp; &ensp; (A)  Information explaining the launch and supply process, including the total number of Tokens possible to be created by the network through the code, mechanisms for changing the total number of Tokens to be created, the mechanism for issuing Tokens, the release schedule for the Tokens, and the total number of Tokens outstanding;

 &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; (B)  Information detailing the method of generating, mining, staking, delegating, locking, burning or otherwise creating or reducing of Tokens, the process for validating transactions and the consensus mechanism;